SORTING THE SWEETENER AISLE

 PICK YOUR REDUCED-CALORIE SWEETENER

 Reduced-Calorie Sweeteners provide 25 to 75% fewer calories than sugar, with 0.4 to 3 calories per gram (1.2 to 12 calories per teaspoon).
-They are divided into two groups: sugar blends (which are not sugar-free) and low-digestible carbohydrates.
-The second group is sugar-free and includes polyols and sweet fibers.
+They are divided into two groups: low-digestible carbohydrates and sugar blends (which are not sugar-free).
+The first group is sugar-free and includes polyols and sweet fibers.

 Low-Digestible Sweeteners